syntruth/tsuri/README.md

 argument can either be a Tsuri instance or an integer representing the indexed position of the node within its parents children array.

+`removeParent()` => Tsuri instance
+This is a wrapper to remove the called Tsuri instance from its parent if that node actually has a parent.
+It returns the called instance.

+`setDepth()` => Tsuri instance
+This sets the `depth` property on the Tsuri instance, based on its parent's depth or to 0 if there is no parent.

+`setId()` => Tsuri instance
+This sets the `id` property of the Tsuri instance, by calling `generateId()`.

+`setParent(node)` => Tsuri instance
+This sets the parent of the Tsuri instance it is called on to the argument given as `node`.
+The argument can either be a Tsuri instance or a data object that will be turned into a Tsuri instance.

 `siblings()` => [Tsuri instances] or []
 This will return an array of nodes that are siblings of the node that this is called on, or if this node has no siblings, an empty array.